molarmanful/lin/docs/commands.md

 <code>g@</code> | push line at popped number (0-indexed)
 <code>g;</code> |  push next line
 <code>g;;</code> |  push previous line
-<code>g:</code> | get value for key given by index 0 within object at index 1
 <code>form</code> | convert index 0 to its string representation
 <code>si</code> | set global ID at index 0
 <code>sl</code> | `si` but follow local scoping rules
-<code>:</code> | set a key-value pair in an object, where index 0 is the key and index 1 is the value
 <code>::</code> | bring ID at index 0 as string into global scope
 <code>type</code> | pushes 1 if index 0 is a number, 2 if string, 3 if list, 4 if object, and 0 if anything else (ex.: undefined)